Nico Menzel: GT career

 In 2021, Menzel stayed with Huber Motorsport to contest the Nürburgring Langstrecken-Serie in SP9 Pro-Am class.
 Menzel also made his debut in the 24 Hours of Spa and scored another class win at the 24 Hours of Nürburgring.

-Following a class podium at the 2022 24 Hours of Nürburgring, Menzel joined Falken Motorsports for the 2023 Nürburgring Langstrecken-Serie and that year's edition of the 24 Hours of Nürburgring.
+Following a class podium at the 2022 24 Hours of Nürburgring, Menzel joined main Porsche customer Falken Motorsports for the 2023 Nürburgring Langstrecken-Serie and that year's edition of the 24 Hours of Nürburgring.

 During 2023, Menzel also competed for Huber Motorsport in ADAC GT Masters alongside Jannes Fittje.
 Menzel won race two at Norisring from pole position and scored four more podiums across the season to finish third in the standings.
 Menzel was retained by Falken Motorsports and took two wins, with one of which being in the qualifying races for the 2024 24 Hours of Nürburgring.
 In late February 2024, Menzel joined Car Collection Motorsport to compete in the International GT Open alongside Gustav Bergström.
 Scoring a win at Barcelona from pole position, Menzel ended the season sixth in points.

 In early March 2025, it was announced that Menzel would remain with Falken Motorsports for another NLS season along with another participation at the 24 Hours of Nürburgring.
+Running on a part-time schedule in NLS, Menzel scored a lone overall win at the NLS10 alongside Dorian Boccolacci.
+During 2025, Menzel also competed in GT World Challenge Asia for GTO Racing Team, scoring a Pro-Am win in Beijing to end the year 11th in the class standings.
+Menzel returned to the NLS for 2026, as he remained with Schnabl Engineering under the Dunlop Motorsport brand.

 Personal life

-Menzel is the son of Porsche Carrera Cup Germany and Porsche Carrera Cup Asia champion Christian Menzel.
+Menzel is the son of 1998 Nürburgring 24 Hours winner Christian Menzel.